 Full healing or re-absorption of the vessels takes about seven to eight weeks so you won’t see the full, positive effect of the treatment on broken blood vessels until then.
 Carmen scheduled my follow-up treatment in five weeks.
 Meantime, today is Thursday (I was treated on Tuesday) and I look much better.
 In fact, I look great except that you can still see the blister on the side of my nose and the “hop” on the bridge of my nose.
 Most of my broken capillaries are gone, but other very small ones are still visible, which is expected as it’s too early yet.
 But, my “rudolph nose” already looks much much better and although the treatment did hurt, I’ll definitely do it again.

 See Your Doctor

 Every state has their own guidelines for who can and cannot perform laser treatments so your best bet is to see a plastic surgeon or dermatologist who has been laser certified.
-I also suggest asking for references; 2-3 patients that you can speak to privately about their experience, results, etc…
+I also suggest asking for references, two to three patients that you can speak to privately about their experience, results, etc.

 Costs vary as some professionals charge per pulse (that is laser pulse) while others charge based on time spent.
 Expect to spend about 30 minutes per treatment session and a minimum of $175 per treatment depending on where you live (major metropolitan areas may see significantly higher costs per treatment).